EmilyBederov/Agent/README.md

 ---

-This repository supports the **AI-driven meal recommendation system** by efficiently matching recipes with user preferences using embeddings combininnin knowledge about the reviews of the recepies while choosing the match
+This repository supports the **AI-driven meal recommendation system** by efficiently matching recipes with user preferences using embeddings combininning knowledge about the reviews of the recepies while choosing the match
 .